Master Gardener Classes & Workshops

 Join us on this exciting journey of discovery to create beautiful, thriving gardens while promoting sustainability.

 Cultivating Knowledge Anywhere – It’s never been easier to learn about gardening from the comfort of home!
 Fees from our various gardening classes are used to fund local Master Gardener activities in King County.

-BDG Workshops – The Bellevue Demonstration Garden workshops offer general gardening knowledge and skills for all ages and skill levels in a convenient online format.
+BDG Workshops – The Bellevue Demonstration Garden (BDG) workshops offer general gardening knowledge and skills for all ages and skill levels in a convenient online format.
 Workshops introduce gardeners to a variety of plants and growing techniques proven successful in the Pacific Northwest, with an emphasis on ornamental plants, landscape planning, and pollinator habitat.
-Workshops are held via Zoom on selected Saturdays each month, from January to October, 9:30am to 10:30am.
-Register for one or both series of workshops at a discount.
-Register for Series 2 – May 20 to October 21 (with one free workshop).
-View the full list of both series and register here.
+Workshops are held via Zoom on selected Saturdays each month, from January 20 through October, 9:30am to 10:30am.
+Register for individual classes or series workshops at a discount.

 Registration – Advance registration is required for Growing Groceries classes and BDG workshops.
 An email with instructions and a link to access the presentation is sent to registered participants before the class or workshop date.
 You may register for specific classes or sign up for an entire series of classes to hone your expertise on several topics.
 Discounts are available for series subscriptions.

 Save with Series subscriptions – Sign up for the entire series of classes or workshops at discounted rates!

 Audio Recordings – Never miss out!
 Because we all live busy lives, audio recordings for most of these online classes are made available to registered participants following the class.
 If you register for a series part way through, the earlier class recordings are also available to you.

 Gardening Resources – Here is a brief list of online resources you may find helpful as a new or experienced gardener.